Archiv8/remark-preset-lint-recommended/README.md

 ---

-# Arch Linux package for [remark-preset-lint-recommended](https://github.com/remarkjs/remark-lint/tree/master/packages/remark-preset-lint-recommended)
+**_Arch Linux package for [remark-preset-lint-recommended](https://github.com/remarkjs/remark-lint/tree/master/packages/remark-preset-lint-recommended).

-**_This repository contains unofficial packaging for an installation of a [cor Remark Lint plugin](https://github.com/remarkjs/remark-lint/packages) on [Arch Linux](https://www.archlinux.org/).
 It is not affiliated, authorized, endorsed by, or in other way connected with either Arch Linux or the Remark Lint project._**

 ---